pedrominicz/pedrominicz.github.io/logic.hs.md

         Just t  -> prune s t
         Nothing -> Var v
     prune s t = t

-The function just keeps looking up variables until it find an unbound one or a term.

 The paper calls this function `walk`.
 I called it `prune` because its equivalent to the `fullprune` function in the [`unification-fd`][3] library.